 Keeping your bottom dry makes riding in soggy weather that much more pleasant, so we've rounded up the best men's and women's waterproof bike shorts that you can buy in 2020.
 The shorts in question here have all scored four stars or above meaning, meaning they are very good pieces of kit, something we turn to again and again for the performance and comfort they offer.

 The best waterproof shorts you can buy in 2020

 As well as the top-performing shorts we've tested, we've also written a buyer's guide to waterproof shorts so you know what makes a good waterproof short and you can get to know your breathability ratings from you taped seams.
-Read on for our top-rated shorts, just click on the picture of the shorts to go the review of that pair.
+Read on for our top-rated shorts, hit the links below to jump straight to that pair.